AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 }

-Code Listing 18 to Code Listing 24 show an example program to configure Hibernate mode transition for backup memory data in the driver part.
+Code Listing 18 through Code Listing 24 provide example programs to configure the transition to Hibernate mode for backing up memory data in the driver part.

 Code Listing 18 Example program to GetIoFreezeStatus in driver part